Building an Effective Website for AV Providers

 People do business with people.
 You want them to feel welcome when they visit your website, that you are there to guide them along and explain everything (especially technical content!) in a language that they understand.

-Imagine you are having a one-on-one conversation with someone that’s curious about your product or service: What questions would they ask you?
-Make sure to provide all the answers in your website.
-Including professional photos of your work, your staff or yourself is also a good way to add a human touch to a website.
+Imagine you are having a one-on-one conversation with someone that?s curious about your product or service: What questions would they ask you?
+Make sure to provide all the answers on your website.
+Including professional photos of your work, your staff, or yourself is also a good way to add a human touch to a website.